holyavkin/Public/codex.md

 - My wife is my best friend.
 - At least one 2hr+ date each week helps to keep it healthy.
 - Every day say I love you, thank you.
-- Kiss & Hug morning.
+- Kiss & Hug every morning.
 - Apologies quickly if couldn't find a comprimise.
 - Happy wife = happy life.
 - I respect her way.